 - Camel milk kefir (a fermented, probiotic drink without lactose)

-- Camel (hump) fat — one of our favorite cooking oils
+- Camel (hump) fat — one of the best cooking oils

 I stumbled across Desert Farms when I attended the Paleo f(x) tradeshow in 2019 and got hooked on their camel fat, which we’ve used since for high-heat cooking.